 Asthma and COPD are the most persistent inflammatory diseases, affecting over 500 million people worldwide.
 In addition to severe bronchial sensitivity, asthma affects 10–12% of adult Europeans, accounting for the region's high annual healthcare costs.
 Anti-inflammatory corticosteroids are the standard treatment for minor to moderate bronchial allergies.
 More than 90% of deaths because of COPD have been reported in low- and middle-income countries.
 Over a hundred targets have been implicated in asthmatic inflammation, such as cytokines, chemokines, etc. These target antagonists have proved to be very powerful, with a wide range of anti-inflammatory effects compared with other anti-inflammatory drugs such as corticosteroids.

-Based on the route of administration, the global anti-inflammatory drugs market is segmented into parenteral, oral, topical, and inhalation segments.
+The global market is segmented into parenteral, oral, topical, and inhalation segments.

 The parenteral segment is the highest contributor to the market and is projected to exhibit a CAGR of 5.42% over the forecast period.
 Parenteral drugs are administered into the body other than from the mouth and gastrointestinal tract.
 Parenteral administration of anti-inflammatory drugs is often through injections, syringes, hypodermic needles, or indwelling catheters.
 Parenteral administration is generally faster than enteral or topical administration, and the onset of action takes 15–30 seconds after intravenous injection, 10–20 minutes after intramuscular injection, and 15–30 minutes after subcutaneous injection.
 They also have substantially 100% bioavailability and can be used for poorly absorbed drugs or ineffective when administered orally.